George Bagration of Mukhrani: Biography

 George was born in Saint Petersburg, Russia, the son of Prince Alexander Bagration of Mukhrani and Princess Maria Bagration of Mukhrani, née Golovatcheva.
 He was educated at the Page Corps.
 He married, in July 1908, half Georgian and half Polish aristocrat Helena Sigismundovna Złotnicka-Nowina [or Złotnicka herbu Nowina] (Tiflis, – Madrid, 25 April 1979), daughter of Zygmunt-Czeslaw Dimitrievich Złotnicki h.
 Nowina (2 June 1849 – ?, aka Count Złotnicki-Nowina and descendant of Mikołaj Złotnicki) and wife Princess Mariam Elisabarovna Eristova of Ksani (1858–1934, a remote descendant of the 18th-century Georgian king Erekle II), daughter of Prince Elisabar Georgievich Eristov of Ksani (son of Prince Shanshe Ieseevich Eristov-Ksansky and wife Princess Elena Ivanovna Orbeliani) and wife Princess Kethevan Shalvaevna Eristova of Ksani (daughter of Prince Shalva Revazovich Eristov-Ksansky [grandson of King Erekle II of Georgia] and wife Princess Ekaterina Aslanovna Orbeliani).

 George Bagration served as a marshal of the Council of Nobility of Dusheti in Georgia from 1916 to 1917.
 After the Russian Revolution of 1917, he hailed independent Georgia and fought against the Bolsheviks during the Russian Civil War.
 George chose to stay in Georgia rather than follow his wife and children in exile following the Sovietization of the country in 1921.
 He was, nevertheless, arrested by the Soviet authorities in 1930, but was soon released through the efforts of the Russian writer Maxim Gorky.
 George Bagration left the Soviet Union and joined his family in their European exile.
 He finally settled in Spain in 1944.
 His son, Irakli, was energetically involved in Georgian political émigré activities.
 One of his daughters, the second one, Leonida, married Vladimir Cyrillovich Romanov, Pretender to the Russian throne; the other, Maria, homesick, returned to Soviet Georgia, but was arrested in 1948 and had to spend eight years in exile in Magadan.
 She died in Tbilisi in 1992.

-George Bagration of Mukhrani died in Madrid, Spain, in 1957.
+George Bagration of Mukhrani died at Madrid, Spain, in 1957.
 His remains were brought back to Georgia by his grandson Jorge de Bagration in 1995 and interred at the Cathedral of Living Pillar at Mtskheta.